 Some Chinese herbs can be dangerous for certain stroke patients, so proceed with caution.

 For example, the herb Buchang Naoxinton helps thin the blood to reduce clotting, which, again, could be dangerous for someone with a history of hemorrhagic stroke.

 As with all medical advice, it’s important to talk to your doctor before making any changes.

 Chinese medicine is highly individualized – just like stroke recovery.
 What works for one person might not work for another.
 It’s important to keep safely experimenting until you find something that works for you.

 Overall, acupuncture offers benefits for individuals that want to improve mobility after stroke.
 Electroacupuncture in particular offers hope for recovery from post-stroke paralysis and other issues that interfere with movement, like spasticity.

 Acupuncture may also help improve emotion and other secondary complications after stroke, so it could be well worth a try.

 Acupuncture is just one modality from Traditional Chinese Medicine.
-If you’re interested in other alternative treatments, talk to your doctor before taking any new supplements.
+If you’re interested in other alternative treatments, talk to your doctor before taking any new supplements or exploring other options.

 Featured image: ©iStock.com/humonia